JasonArticulate/JasonArticulate/README.md

 ## 📫 How to reach me ...

-Feel free to reach out to me via email at [jason@articulatetrust.org](mailto:jason@articulatetrust.org) or connect with me on [LinkedIn](https://www.linkedin.com/in/jasonarticulate).
+Feel free to reach out to me via email at Jasongillan@Articulatehub.com.

 ## 😄 Pronouns: